 IT Colleagues and Campus Partners,

-A code freeze is a period of pause for UC Berkeley IT system development.
-Our technical teams hold off system improvements and fixes for system stability.
+A code freeze is also a period of pause for SIS development.
+Our technical teams hold off implementing system improvements and fixes for system stability.

 Code Freeze Dates

-The following systems or applications are included in the Fall 2018 freeze because they support students directly, integrate with student systems, or are used by staff who support students:
+The following systems or applications are included in the Fall 2020 freeze because they support students directly, integrate with student systems, or are used by faculty and staff who support students: